tudorilisoi/mongoose-blog-with-comments/README.md

 ## Features:

- - lots of comments in the code so you can (hopefully) easier figure it out
+ - lots of comments in the code so you can (hopefully) figure it out a bit easier
  - async/await to simplify working with promises.
  [MDN doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)